rev22/compy/README.md

 `compy` is a wrapper to `composer` for Symfony2 projects, using an easier to use YAML file.

-You can.use `compy` like you would `composer`, except you modify the `composer.yml`:
+You can.use `compy` just like `composer`, except you modify the `composer.yml`, instead of the `composer.json`:

     acme> bin/compy update

-The YAML format is easier to read, easier to write and allows you to add comments:
+The YAML format is easier to read, easier to write and allows you to add comments, like in the following snippet:

     license: MIT
     require:
-        symfony/yaml:       '>=2.0'
+        symfony/yaml:      '>=2.0'     # This is a comment
         symfony/console:   '>=2.0'
         composer/composer:  dev-master

 When run the first time, `compy` converts automatically any composer.json present.